 Open up the terminal.
 To list all the devices connected to your computer, run the below command.
 It will list all devices with their device ID.
 This device ID is necessary because you have to pass it as an argument when enabling or disabling any device.

 The above command should give you a list of devices with ID – something like this (see the below image).
 You can see all the keyboards (in case you have multiple keyboards attached), touchpads, pointing devices are listed with their device ID.

 You can easily figure out by name which device they represent.

 For example, if I want to disable any device, say the touchscreen, simply run:

 This will immediately disable a device’s touchscreen (as per the above example).
 And to enable, simply run:

 xinput enable 13

-Be extra cautious while enabling or disabling keyboard which might prevent you to type the command while enabling it (although you can use the onscreen keyboard).
+Be extra cautious while enabling or disabling the keyboard, which might prevent you from typing the command while enabling it (although you can use the onscreen keyboard).

-You can do lots of quick configuration with your connected devices including the touch inputs.
+You can do lots of quick configuration with your connected devices, including the touch inputs.